India: Could Maha Kumbh stampede have been prevented? – DW – 01/29/2025

 "This tragedy could have been easily avoided if there was better crowd control and the presence of adequate police.
 But the administration blocked over 28 platoon bridges leading to the river, which were reserved for VIPs, leading to the chaos," Shekar told DW.

-Yogi Adityanath, the chief minister of the northern Uttar Pradesh state where the event takes place, said the stampede broke out when pilgrims tried to jump over police barricades to reach the Sangam confluence.
+Yogi Adityanath, the chief minister of the northern Uttar Pradesh state where the event occurred, said the stampede broke out when pilgrims tried to jump over police barricades to reach the Sangam confluence.

 History of crowd problems at religious festivals

-The Maha Kumbh has witnessed several tragic stampedes throughout its history, and the dangers posed by huge crowds was a problem in earlier festivals, especially in 2003, 2010, and 2013, during which hundreds died.
+The Maha Kumbh has witnessed several tragic stampedes throughout its history.
+The dangers posed by huge crowds was a problem in earlier festivals, especially in 2003, 2010 and 2013, during which hundreds died.

 The crowd reportedly started to stampede when the godman's security detail pushed followers who had knelt to collect the mud upon which the religious leader had walked.